angeris/guille.site/content/physics-impossibility-results.md

 $$
 g(\nu) = -\frac12 \sum_i \max\bigg\\{ (\hat z\_i - a\_i^T\nu + \nu_i)^2, (\hat z\_i - a\_i^T\nu + \theta\_i^\mathrm{max} \nu_i)^2\bigg\\} - \nu^Tb + \frac12\\|\hat z\\|\_2^2.
 $$
-Now that we have an analytic form for $g$ (our set of lower bounds), we can now maximize the function to get the best lower bound.
+Now that we have an analytic form for $g$ (our set of lower bounds), we can maximize the function to get the best lower bound.
 As discussed before, this is a convex optimization problem which can be formulated by [CVXPY](https://www.cvxpy.org) and solved using one of the many available solvers for [convex quadratically-constrained quadratic programs](https://osqp.org) (QCQPs) or [second-order conic programs](https://www.embotech.com/ECOS) (SOCPs).

 ## Results
 I'll give a quick summary of the results of the paper, but this is the section I would recommend checking out.
 (There's pretty pictures!)

 For a relatively complex design, we found that a simple, commonly used heuristic finds a design with an objective value lying around 9% above the lower bound, and, therefore has objective value at most 9% above the *best possible* design.
 (In general, though, we suspect that the true optimum lies closer to the designs that the heuristics give than the lower bound we come up with.)
-In other words, it is physically impossible to more than marginally improve upon this design.
+In other words, it is physically impossible to more-than-marginally improve upon this design.

 Additionally (I might discuss how this is done in a later post), we receive an initial design that is qualitatively quite similar to the final, locally-optimized design.
 See the image below.